tgirke/GEN242/content/en/assignments/Presentations/paper_presentations.md

 The grading of both the paper and project presentations (2-3) includes anonymous feedback from all students as well as the instructor, where understanding of the material, clarity of the oral presentations and critical thinking are the main grading criteria.
+The grading form is [here](https://forms.gle/K6P5woA8eQCS4NJQA).
 The following lists the assigned papers organized by course project topics.

 ## Publications organized by course projects